dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

   <strong><a href="https://dbdiagram.io/d/Bibitor-LLC-6817a73d1ca52373f5661284" target="_blank" style="text-decoration: none;">➡️ View Data Model ⬅️</a></strong>
 </div>

-As shown, tables like **`PurchasesDec`** and **`VendorInvoicesDec`** are linked by a shared key like `VendorNumber`, representing the core of Bibitor's procurement.
-Table **`SalesDec`** connects through `InventoryId` to track items' journeys from purchase to customer.
-This structure ensures a cohesive flow for tracing products and understanding financial transactions across the business.
+As shown, tables like **`PurchasesDec`** and **`VendorInvoicesDec`** are linked by a shared key like `VendorNumber`.
+This forms the core of Bibitor's purchasing data.
+Table **`SalesDec`** then links via `InventoryId` to track items' journeys from purchase to customer.
+This setup creates a smooth flow for tracing items and understanding all financial transactions across the business.

 <!--===========================================================================-->